-The National Park offers everything from a 5-minute stroll to a lookout over the Jamieson Valley and some of it’s most famous sandstone peaks to an epic week-long trek crossing multiple National Parks.
-In between are our favourites, day and part day hikes that cover the region.
+The National Park offers everything from a 5-minute stroll up to a lookout over the Jamieson Valley and it’s most famous sandstone peaks to an epic week-long trek crossing multiple National Parks.
+In between are our favourite day and part-day hikes that cover the region.

 But it’s not only hiking that you’ll come up here for; the foodie scene is great, there are excellent public and private gardens, the natural history and that it’s an ideal location to unplug from the city and indulge the senses.